luisdiogo2071317/azure-docs.pt-pt/articles/app-service/app-service-web-tutorial-dotnetcore-sqldb.md

 > * Implementar a aplicação no Azure
 > * Atualizar o modelo de dados e voltar a implementar a aplicação
 > * Transmitir os registos de diagnóstico em fluxo a partir do Azure
-> * Gerir a aplicação no portal do Azure
+> * Gerir a aplicação no Portal do Azure

 [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]